opencrvs/opencrvs.github.io/website/docs/community/Community_f743146f0bef4054b508bb04edd006f3.md

 ## Interested?

-If you are interested in exploring how OpenCRVS can work for you, contact info@opencrvs.org for more information.
+If you are interested in exploring how OpenCRVS can work for you, contact us by joining the community at [www.opencrvs.org](https://www.opencrvs.org/)